Eco Church

 Carbon Literacy®: “An awareness of the carbon costs and impacts of everyday activities, and the ability and motivation to reduce emissions, on an individual, community and organisational basis.”

-Carbon Literacy® is a term used to describe an awareness of climate change, and the climate impacts of mankind’s everyday actions.
+Carbon Literacy ® is a term used to describe an awareness of climate change, and the climate impacts of mankind’s everyday actions.
 The term has had occasional use in scientific literature and casual usage but now is exclusively associated with The Carbon Literacy Project.
 Carbon Literacy is the knowledge and capacity required to create a positive shift in how mankind lives, works and behaves in response to climate change.

-Using content produced by The Carbon Literacy Project, we can provide a 1-hour Carbon Confidence seminar to help people, who are interested in environmental issues and learning more about the climate crisis that our planet is experiencing, become more literate in the science and research that is informing the call and push for reducing carbon output and moving away from fossil fuel-based systems.
+Using content produced by The Carbon Literacy Project and the national Church of England Environment team, we can provide a ‘Carbon Confidence in an Hour’ seminar to help people who are interested in environmental issues and learning more about the climate crisis that our planet is experiencing become more literate in the science and research that is informing the call and push for reducing carbon output and moving away from fossil fuel-based systems.